kuedan/xstools/readme.md

         --send <server(s)>      Send a command to given servers and receive output.
               -c <command>      The beginning of command is defined by -c.

-        --time2console          Print date/time to server console.
-This gives a better overview, when parsing output or logs.
-Very usefull as part of crontab.
-                                Instead of using this function (as part of your crontab) you can use the cvars 'timestamps' and 'timeformat'.

         --logs set              Change the logfile of all running servers to 'serverconfig.date.log', where 'serverconfig' is the
                                 server name  and 'date' is 'YearMonthDay'.